Great Lakes tectonic zone: GLTZ in Marquette, Michigan, area

-Recent geologic mapping in the Marquette, Michigan, U.S., area provides information of the structure for the zone along a 10 km strike.
+In 1992 a report was published of geological mapping in the Marquette, Michigan, U.S., area which provided information of the structure for the zone along a 10 km strike.
 The GLTZ was an active dextral strike-slip zone south of Marquette, passing under the large Marquette anticline.
-P.K.
-Sims and W.C.
-Day suggest that the kinematics determined in the exposed GLTZ – which are consistent – are applicable to its entire length.
+The publication suggests that the kinematics determined in the exposed GLTZ – which are consistent – are applicable to its entire length.

 In the Marquette area, the GLTZ is a northwest-striking zone of metamorphic rock about 2 km wide that was crushed by the dynamics of tectonic movements.
 Shear zone boundaries are subparallel and strike N60°W; the foliation in mylonite within the GLTZ strikes N70°W and dips S75°W. A stretching lineation (line of tectonic transport) in the mylonite foliation plunges 42° in a S43°E direction.
 In the Sims-and-Day model, this last collision in the assembly of the Superior province resulted from northwest-directed tectonic transport of the Minnesota River Valley subprovince terrane against the terrane of the Superior province.
 The collision was oblique, resulting in dextral-thrust shear along the boundary.